ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% endhighlight %}

 Step 6.
 Create a configurePresenceSDK() method inside your activity class.
 In this method, the account credentials and branding color will be configured.
+Call method `launchPresenceSDK`, to be discussed in step 7, inside the `onPresenceSdkConfigSuccessful` listener method.

 {% highlight java %}
 private void configurePresenceSDK() {